By Guest Blogger Tracy Huneycutt

 “It is never too late to be what you might have been.”
 George Eliot

 I turned 40 this past year.
 It was a welcome decade to enter.
 My 20s were spent learning about myself and creating new experiences with friends.
-The entire decade of my 30s were spent becoming a wife and then a mother, and living fully for that at every moment.
-As I approached 40, I realized that I hadn’t necessarily lost myself, but I had certainly put my own needs, desires, and growth on the back burner, as women and mothers often do.
+I spent the entire decade of my 30s becoming a wife and then a mother, and living fully for that at every moment.
+As I approached 40, I realized that I hadn’t necessarily lost myself.
+However, I had certainly put my own needs, desires, and growth on the back burner.
+As women and mothers often do.
 I made a pact with myself that my 40s would be the decade that I rediscover myself while simultaneously embracing wifedom and motherhood.

-That transformation for me was in the form of a career change, one that had been gnawing on my heart for quite some time.
+That transformation for me was in the form of a career change.
+A change that had gnawed on my heart for quite some time.
 Every rational thought in my head fought against it for a while: “But you have a stable job with good coworkers.”
 “It will be a loss of income that will be hard to live without.”
 “You have no experience in this field and will be completely lost.”
 “This career field is difficult and it will be harder than you realize.”
-Despite these doubts, a month before I turned forty, an opportunity came up that felt like the right move at the right time, so I took the leap of faith.
+Despite these doubts, a month before I turned forty, an opportunity came up that felt like the right move at the right time.
+So, I took the leap of faith.

-Now you may not be turning 40, or you may not be at a place financially or otherwise where a drastic career change is in the cards right now.
-You may be muddling through the newborn years where every moment of your time is devoted to caring for an infant.
+Are you not turning 40, or at a place financially where a drastic career change is in the cards right now?
+Are muddling through the newborn years where every moment of your time is devoted to caring for an infant?
 (I remember those years – they are exhausting but so precious – enjoy every moment!)
-But, there may come a time, if that time is not right this moment, when you realize that you need to make yourself a priority again.
+That’s okay!
+A time may come, if that time is not right now, when you realize that you need to make yourself a priority again.

 Sometimes we rediscover ourselves in the changes that we make and the risks that we take.
 Sometimes our happiness – the happiness we have outside of our families – is found in unexpected places.
-Whatever might be gnawing at your own heart to change, I hope that you have the opportunity to try something new this coming year, and in the process, find a new purpose or joy.
+Whatever might be gnawing at your own heart to change, I hope that you have the opportunity to try something new this coming year.
+In the process, I hope you even find a new purpose or joy.